Key Points

 Developing an operational definition is not a trivial task.
 You need to understand the importance of them as a tool for reducing confusion and miscommunication.

 Businesses are relying more and more on data to help make business decisions.
-If people don’t understand what is being measured or how, they won’t be able to understand what the data is telling them.
-This will have a negative impact on business decisions.
+If people don’t understand what is being measured or how they won’t be able to understand what the data is telling them.
+This will hurt business decisions.

 Operational definitions are equally applicable to things you measure and things you count.
 You will want to recognize the difference and how to develop your operational definitions accordingly.